 - Lot Tracking – Those manufacturers and distributors doing business in regulated industries must have full visibility and tracking of a product’s lifecycle.
 This includes everything from the intake of raw materials to the delivery of finished goods to their customers.
 Full accountability can only be had when all aspects of a business are communicating with each other in a cohesive manner and working in real-time from the same data set.
 By maintaining true, strict lot control and traceability, researchers in the R&D lab, accountants in the back-office, and crews on the production and warehouse floors have access to 100 percent inventory accuracy.
 Should a recall occur, the system must be able to generate the proper documentations and provide a full audit trail to remedy the issue and expedite a resolution.

 - Warehouse Management – A warehouse management system (WMS) that promotes and enforces tight process controls is proven to drive scalability without the need to increase square footage.
 Incorporating the latest technologies like GS1-128 barcodes to include GTINs, serial numbers, lot numbers, or even expiration dates, can make processes like cycle counting much more efficient and productive.
-Operating with a WMS that is an inherent part of the ERP system creates significant improvements to a manufacturing business like reduced inventory variances, stricter FIFO/FEFO enforcement, and a reduction in picking errors.
+Operating with a WMS that is an inherent part of the core ERP system creates significant improvements to a manufacturing business like reduced inventory variances, stricter FIFO/FEFO enforcement, and a reduction in picking errors.

 - Serialization – Manufacturers of serialized inventory, especially those working within the pharmaceutical or nutraceutical industries, understand the added level of complexity associated with the requirement to assign unique identifiers to products.
 Among other things, serial numbers help verify legitimacy of products, trace items through the supply chain, and help ensure consistent quality.
 The ERP software must be able to provide serialization for not only individual units, but do the same for cases and pallets produced without impacting production speed.